Feature Matrix

 Common Questions

-Q: Can either Scribe or Zendesk Guide convert existing training videos into documentation?
+Q: Does either Scribe or Zendesk Guide support converting existing training videos into documentation?

-Q: Is there a better alternative to both Scribe and Zendesk Guide?
+Q: Is there a better alternative to both Scribe and Zendesk Guide for enterprise documentation?

 Start creating professional documentation that your users will love